 What are Meyer Lemons?

 These cream puffs are lemon flavored from the lemon curd used in the filling.
-You can find my recipe for Meyer Lemon Curd on my site or use store-bought lemon curd.
-And the cream is from homemade whipped cream.
-You can also use store-bought whipped cream or make your own as indicated in the recipe card.
+You can use my recipe for Meyer Lemon Curd or use store-bought lemon curd.

 - You will need 2-3 medium-large Meyer lemons.
 They aren't usually very big, so keep that in mind.
 You can also use regular lemons.